What is the difference between a print book and an ebook with reflowable text?

 - Layout: Print books have a fixed layout that you can control, and does not change after printing.
 Ebooks have a reflowable layout that appears different depending on the device, application, or user settings used to view the ebook.
 Reflowable formatting refers to the text's ability to "flow" or automatically wrap words in a document to the next line as the settings change.
 This flexibility of ebooks allows each reader to enjoy the ebook according to their own preferences, on their own device or application.
 Because there are not pages per se in an ebook, one cannot 'center' the text vertically.

-- Page numbers: Since ebook text "flows" to adjust to the size of the screen and user settings, an ebook does not have set pages or page numbers, as in a print book.
+- Page numbers: Since ebook text "flows" to adjust to the size of the screen and user settings, an ebook does not have set pages or page numbers, as in a print book (any page numbers you see in an ebook are placed there by the ebook's software).
 Therefore, the reader cannot use page numbers as a means of navigating and referencing locations within the ebook through the table of contents or index.
 Instead, ebooks have a table of contents that is hyperlinked to the individual chapters and/or sections of the book.
 And instead of the index, users use the device or application’s search function to locate specific words or phrases within the text.

 - Headers and footers: As there are no set pages or page numbers in ebooks, they do not have headers or footers.
 Any headers and/or footers you see in an ebook are put there by the ereader app or device using the ebook's metadata.

 - Endnotes: Again, as there are no set pages in ebooks, footnotes found in a print book, become linked endnotes within the ebook.(if Word's footnote function has been used)